Training in narrative therapy and community work

 - The final day of this 5 day workshop will be dedicated to 'The Tree of Life Narrative Approach: latest developments'.
 It is possible to register for this one day workshop separately

-We are soon to announce short workshops by Glenda Fredman (UK), John McLeod (UK), Dan Wulff (Canada), Sally St George (Canada).
+We are soon to announce a short workshop by John McLeod (UK).
 Stay tuned for more information!

 12 INTERNATIONAL NARRATIVE THERAPY AND COMMUNITY WORK CONFERENCE